 How do I pay for my Port Adventures?

 You will not be paying for your Disney Cruise Line Port Adventures when you book.
 Instead, they will be charged to your onboard account.
 This account is set up when you complete your online check-in.
 It is not necessarily the card you used to pay for your vacation (unless you decide to use the same card to set up your onboard account.)

 You can cancel your Port Adventures up to 3 days prior to your sail date (unless otherwise noted on the specific Port Adventure.)
 After that time, Port Adventures are non-refundable.
 The exception to this would be if your Port Adventure is canceled.
 This happens from time to time, mostly due to poor weather.
-For example, my husband and I had ours canceled in Cozumel due to a downpour.
-We were not charged, and we were able to choose a different outing that was mostly indoors and not canceled.
+For example, we had ours canceled in Cozumel due to a downpour.
+We were not charged, and we were able to choose a different outing that was mostly indoors.

 Do I really need to book Port Adventures?
 Or can I simply Get Off the Ship and explore?

 You definitely do NOT need to book anything.
 We have left the ship on several occasions just to explore.
 We have also stayed on board.
 This is actually a great option if you would rather stay on board and enjoy a quiet ship for the afternoon!

 Keep in mind that if you don’t have an “official” Disney Cruise Line Port Adventure, you will need to be more careful about getting back to the ship on time.
 Fortunately, Disney is really good about announcing times and keeping everyone informed of their options.

 Do I have to book with Disney?
 Or can I book something on my own?

 You do not have to book with Disney, and you can certainly book something on your own.
 It’s also possible that you can save money doing it this way.